Metropolitan School District of Washington Township: Wyandotte School

 Further programs include AYS.
-AYS program handles Pre-K (3-5) children in a structured early childhood development program.
+AYS program handles Pre-K (3–5) children in a structured early childhood development program.
 AYS also provides before school and after-school care for half and full day kindergarten students.
 AYS programs are provided at extra cost.

 The Early Childhood Special Education Preschool is housed at Wyandotte School as part of the public school system.
 It is developed for children ages three to five with identified special needs.

 The Wyandotte Youth Support Academy, which is funded by Lilly Endowment, offers elementary, middle school students, and parents an educational alternative to out-of-school suspension.
 W.Y.S.A. provides the students with education in character values, individualized instruction, and computer based education.
 W.Y.S.A. is designed to reduce the numbers of out-of-school suspensions, and to improve overall student achievement while addressing student disciplinary problems.

 Because of budgetary constraints, Wyandotte may be closed at the end of the 07/08 school year.
 The kindergarten students, for Allisonville and John Strange, will attend school at John Strange for the next few years.
-John Strange has been under capacity for over four years.
+Johnathan Strange has been under capacity for over four years.
 The strategic plan is to have all kindergarten students, after physical additions and remodeling work is completed, attend their home elementary.
-This plan is dependent on future funding being approved by the school board and the citizens of the school district.
+This plan depends on future funding being approved by the school board and the citizens of the school district.